dingherself/130/syllabus.md

 The purpose of the shorties is threefold: they invite you to critically engage with the readings, offer low-stake opportunities for you to learn to do philosophy through writing, and will inform and shape our discussions in class.
 The shorties are not summaries.
 Instead, try to raise a question (and consider how the author might wish to answer it!), motivate a puzzle or a worry, defend a view against a worry, connect the reading to an idea or argument we discussed previously, or apply it to a current context, a historical event, or your own lived experience and see how it holds up.
 If there are two or more readings for a given class, you may choose to either focus on one of them or reflect on a broader theme/common thread.

-The best of your three shorties will make up 5% of your final grade, and the other two each another 2.5%.
+The best of your three shorties will account for 5% of your final grade, and the other two each another 2.5%.

 ### Objection-reply essays